rivy/js.os-paths/readme.md

 const osPaths = require('os-paths')( options );
 ```

 The object returned by the module constructor is an `OSPaths` function object, augmented with attached methods.
-When called directly (eg, `const p = xdg()`), it returns a newly constructed `OSPaths` object.
+When called directly (eg, `const p = osPaths()`), it returns a newly constructed `OSPaths` object.
 Since the `OSPaths` object contains no instance state, all constructed objects will be functionally identical.

 ### Methods